JohnBowie/Simple-Sass-Starter-Project/README.md

 A simple Sass starter project with folder and file structure already set up for quicker development.

+This is my personal boilerplate for starting front-end development projects using Saas(Scss).

+I use CodeKit for my Saas compiler and prefer to role with my own mixins.

+I use this

 ## Author

 **John Bowie**